Laptop Mag Verdict

 Supersizing the Chrome OS experience, the Chromebook 15 offers a large 15-inch screen, a zippy fifth-generation Intel CPU and long battery life.

 Get ready for a supersized Chrome OS.
 Targeted at home users and students, Acer's Chromebook 15 is the first Chromebook to sport a 15.6-inch display, and it starts at an affordable $250.
 We tested the $350 model, which comes with a full HD screen.
 You also get a fifth-generation Intel Celeron chip for speedy performance, a long-lasting battery and loud speakers.
-The screen could be more vibrant, but overall the Chromebook 15 offers a bigger, better Chrome OS experience at a fair price.
+The screen could be more vibrant, but overall the Chromebook 15 offers a bigger, better Chrome OS experience at a fair pricemaking it one of the best Chromebooks for those who need a huge screen.

 The plastic Chromebook 15 feels pretty sturdy - like give-it-to-your-kid-sturdy - and it's covered with a woven texture for a better grip.
 On the top left of the laptop's white back is a Chrome logo, while a silver Acer logo sits below that.
 The system comes in white or black; the white model looks sleeker but the black version looks like it will stain less easily.